Laser Paint Removal

 Replace Part Masking

-Manufacturers in the automotive industry spend a lot of time and labor masking parts.
+Manufacturers spend a lot of time and labor masking parts.
 This slows down the coating process and often leads to quality issues.

-Laser paint removal is much more effective and can be integrated inline in high-volume automated productions—without slowing them down.
+Laser paint removal is much more effective, and it can be integrated in high-volume production lines without slowing them down.
 All you need to do is coat the entire part, then use the laser to remove paint from specific areas.

 • Refurbishing tools icon